28 Nov MANNING RIVER TURTLE

-This striking medium sized freshwater turtle is recognised by their distinct colouring, they are known for their yellow markings on the underside of its shell, and tail, as well as a clear yellow stripe from the jaw, down to the neck of the shell.
+This striking medium-sized freshwater turtle is recognised by its distinct colouring.
+The Manning River turtle is known for its yellow markings on the underside of its shell and tail, as well as a clear yellow stripe from the jaw down to the neck of the shell.

 Habitat & Distribution

-The Manning River helmeted turtle, is found only on the mid north coast of NSW.
-More particularly, they are restricted to the middle and upper stretches of the Manning River catchment area.
-They are found in relatively shallow, clear, continuously fast-flowing rivers with rocky and sandy substrates,
+The Manning River helmeted turtle is found only on the Mid North Coast of NSW, more particularly, the species is restricted to the middle and upper stretches of the Manning River catchment area.
+They are found in relatively shallow, clear, continuously fast-flowing rivers with rocky and sandy substrates.

 Diet and Behaviour

 Unfortunately, in recent years the Manning River helmeted turtle has seen a significant decline in numbers, although the full extent is not known.
-The species faces a range of threats, including; predation, illegal poaching, habitat degradation and disease.
-Foxes not only raid the nests and eat the eggs and young turtles but also the mothers as they are laying them on the river bank!
-These threats have all drastically reduced individuals and also left the wild population vulnerable to mass extinction in the face of any catastrophic event that may occur.
+The species faces a range of threats, including predation, illegal poaching, habitat degradation and disease.
+Foxes not only raid the nests and eat the eggs and young turtles but also the mothers as they are laying them on the river bank.
+These threats have all drastically reduced the number of surviving individuals and have also left the wild population vulnerable to mass extinction in the face of any catastrophic event that may occur.
 Water quality, food availability and suitable nesting environments are likely to also have been affected by human use of the land in adjoining areas, causing environmental changes.

 How Aussie Ark is helping

-For many Australian species, action is taken too late, with populations reduced to a level where genetic diversity is reduced, ecological role has already diminished, and collection is impactful and challenging, let alone the establishment in captivity of a robust and successful insurance population.
+For many Australian species, action is taken too late, with populations reduced to a level where genetic diversity is reduced.
+Their ecological role has already diminished and collection is impactful and challenging, let alone the establishment in captivity of a robust and successful insurance population.
 Once they are gone, nothing we do will ever bring them back.

 The Australian Reptile Park and Aussie Ark have joined forces to save this species.
 Australian freshwater turtles live in a fragile and niche environment.
 In the case of the Manning River turtle, they require clean, flowing substantial bodies of water to thrive.
 For a captive insurance population to be established, specialised facilities are required to enable a population to thrive.

-Additionally, in partnership with the NSW Office of Environment and Heritage, we will conduct ongoing in-situ population surveys to monitor the status of the wild population, protect nesting sites and land management activities within their natural habitat.
-Once captive breeding has been established, wild translocation from the captive facility to areas the turtles were formally found will be conducted, to bolster wild populations, and ensure the species remains ecologically functional while further wild solutions are addressed and implemented.
+Additionally, in partnership with the NSW Office of Environment and Heritage, Aussie Ark has been conducting ongoing in-situ population surveys to monitor the status of the wild population, protect nesting sites and land management activities within their natural habitat.
+In late 2020 and early 2021, Aussie Ark will also conduct wild translocation from the captive facility to areas the turtles were formally found to bolster wild populations, and ensure the species remains ecologically functional while further wild solutions are addressed and implemented.
 You can help create a future for this species by donating today.